VisualMeaning/tile-split/README.md

 Note that we cannot upscale an input PNG to higher zoomlevels, only downscale -- so all zoomlevels passed via `--zoomrange` must be equal to or less than the input PNG zoomlevel passed via `--zoomlevel`.

+If `--parentzoomlevel` is provided, it indicates that the input PNG has the dimension of the `--zoomlevel` value and is sliced from an whole png of dimension `--parentzoomlevel`. `--indexforzoom` indicates the index of the input PNG among all the sliced ones (Note the index needs to follow Z-curve).
+If `--parentzoomlevel` is provided, `--zoomrange` and `--targetrange` will be ignored and the code will split the input PNG to all tiles and give it the correct names that corresponds to the parent zoom level location.
+These arguments are designed to be run by multiple lambda function to slice level 6 and level 7 PNGs.

+For example, if we have four level 5 dimension PNGs sliced from one whole level 6 PNG, by running

+    tile-split 5-0-0.png --zoomlevel 5 --parentzoomlevel 6 --indexforzoom 0
+    tile-split 5-1-0.png --zoomlevel 5 --parentzoomlevel 6 --indexforzoom 1
+    tile-split 5-0-1.png --zoomlevel 5 --parentzoomlevel 6 --indexforzoom 2
+    tile-split 5-1-1.png --zoomlevel 5 --parentzoomlevel 6 --indexforzoom 3
+This will output all 4096 tiles from level 6 with correct names.

 Run `tile-split --help` for more command description.

 ```